avan06/OptionTabView-C-/README.md

 `InsertSpaceOnCamelCaseLabelName`: Get or set whether to automatically add spaces between CamelCases of LabelName.
 Default is true.
 `InsertSpaceOnCamelCaseNumber`: Get or set whether to automatically add spaces between CamelCases and number.
 Default is false.
 Example: Abc123DefGhi => Abc 123 Def Ghi.
 `ShowExportImportTreePage`: Gets or sets whether to display the export-import tree page.
 Default is true.
 `DisplayChangesListWhenSaving`: Gets or sets whether to display the list of change options when saving.
 Default is true.
-`DescriptionDict`: Gets or sets a custom description dictionary for options.
-If set, the content of the description will replace the description value in Properties.Settings.
+`AdditionalInfoDict`: Gets or sets an additional customized information Dictionary for use with options.
 Not used by default.
+The format and explanation of the Dictionary keys are as follows:
+  1. tree_Name, for example, tree_General.
+If the tree_Name is set as the key, the value will be displayed as the Tree name(General).
+  2. group_Name, for example, group_Connect.
+If the group_Name is set as the key, the value will be displayed as the Group name(Connect).
+  3. description_OptionName, for example, description_UIFont.
+If the description_OptionName(UIFont) is set as the key, the value will be used as the description text for OptionName(UIFont).
+  4. OptionName, for example, UIFont.
+If the OptionName is set as the key, the value will be displayed as the OptionName(UIFont).

 - Layout
 `OptionLeftCollapsed`: Gets or sets a value determining whether OptionLeft is collapsed or expanded.